AungKyawSoe-Tech/stunning-computing-machine/README.md

 ## Secondary Objective

-The secondary objective is to see how to do scale up software development by means of AI/LLM Prompt engineering and Context engineering.
+The secondary objective is to see how to do scale up software development by means of AI/LLM Prompt engineering and Context engineering by using custom chatmodes.

+### What Is a Custom Chat Mode?
+It’s essentially a user-defined configuration file (chatmode.md) that tells Copilot how to think, act, and respond.
+For example, you can create modes tailored for:

 ## Development Approach